hellzerg/optimizer/README.md

 Optimizer is recommended after a fresh, clean installation of Windows to achieve maximum privacy and security

+Depending on your version of Windows, Optimizer will also allow you to perform some specific tweaks.

 ## Features: ##

 * Speed up your system and network performance